19.2 The Economics of Poverty

 - The poverty rate is higher among those who do not work than among those who do.
-The poverty rate for people who did not work was about nine times the poverty rate of those who worked full time.
+The poverty rate for people who did not work was almost six times the poverty rate of those who worked full time.

-- The poverty rate in cities is higher than in other areas of residence.
+- The poverty rate in central cities is higher than in other areas of residence.

 The incidence of poverty soars when several of these demographic factors associated with poverty are combined.
 For example, the poverty rate for families with children that are headed by women who lack a high school education is higher than 50%.

 Poverty rates in the United States vary significantly according to a variety of demographic factors.
-Panels (a) through (f) compare poverty rates among different groups of the U.S. population.
-The data are for 2010.
+The data are for 2006.

-Source: DeNavas-Walt, Carmen, Bernadette D. Proctor, and Jessica C. Smith, U.S. Census Bureau, Current Population Reports, P60-239, Income, Poverty, and Health Insurance Coverage: 2010, U.S. Government Printing Office, Washington DC, 2011.
-Data for educational attainment, employment status, and residence from the Annual Social and Economic Supplement 2010, poverty tables at http://www.census.gov/hhes/www/cpstables/032011/pov/toc.htm.
+Source: DeNavas-Walt, Carmen, Bernadette D. Proctor, and Jessica Smith, U.S. Census Bureau, Current Population Reports, P60-233, Income, Poverty, and Health Insurance Coverage: 2006, U.S. Government Printing Office, Washington DC, 2007.
+Data for age, educational attainment, employment status, and residence generated by authors using Current Population Survey (CPS) Table Creator for the Annual Social and Economic Supplement 2007. (http://www.census.gov/hhes/www/cpstc/cps_table_creator.html)

 Government Policy and Poverty